TEX magic bytes (.tex)

 What are the magic bytes for .tex files?

-The magic bytes for TEX files are 5C 69 6E 70 75 74 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for TEX (.tex) files are 5C 69 6E 70 75 74 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .tex file?